-Beginning in the 2010-2011 fiscal year, the District implemented GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
+The District complies with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions.
 This Statement improves the usefulness and clarity of fund balance categories to make the nature and extent of the constraints placed on a government's fund balance more transparent.
 The following classifications describe the relative strength of the spending constraints place on the purposes for which resources can be used: